Mercury Milan: Powertrain

 During its production, the Mercury Milan shared its powertrain with the Ford Fusion.
-From 2006 to 2009, a 160 hp 2.3L inline-4 was standard, replaced by a 175 hp 2.5L inline-4 for 2010.
-A 221 hp 3.0L V6 was optional, with output increased to 240 hp in 2010.
-The Milan did not receive a counterpart of the Ford Fusion Sport, powered by a 3.5L V6.
+From 2006 to 2009, a 160 hp, 2.3 L, inline-four was standard, replaced by a 175 hp, 2.5 L, inline-four for 2010.
+A 221 hp, 3.0 L V6 was optional, with output increased to 240 hp in 2010.
+The Milan did not receive a counterpart of the Ford Fusion Sport, powered by a 3.5 L V6.

 The four-cylinder engine was equipped with a five-speed manual transmission as standard (the first manual-transmission Mercury sedan since the 2000 Mystique), with a five-speed automatic as an option.
-Through its entire production, the V6 was offered solely with a 6-speed automatic transmission (shared with the Fusion and Montego).
-For 2010, the four-cylinder engines were updated with 6-speed manual and 6-speed automatic transmissions; the 6-speed automatic on V6 engines was equipped for manually-controlled shifting ("Select Shift").
+Through its entire production, the V6 was offered solely with a six-speed automatic transmission (shared with the Fusion and Montego).
+For 2010, the four-cylinder engines were updated with six-speed manual and six-speed automatic transmissions; the six-speed automatic on V6 engines was equipped for manually controlled shifting ("Select Shift").